aksommerville/fullmoon4/README.md

 - - [ ] violin house: challenge
 - - [ ] violin house: teach a song.
 Lullabye? ha ha yes, there should be people lingering around and they fall asleep
 - - [ ] moonsong's basement: teach Spell of Opening
+- - - It would be a terrible mistake to go into the basement if you are a pumpkin.
+Can we make that impossible?
+- - - (I believe it currently is possible to make both witches pumpkins)
+- - - Or just open the gate automatically if you're a pumpkin and on the right of it?
 - - [ ] Put some matches down here too, because you have to learn the spell to get back out!
 - - [ ] building by graveyard: church
 - - [ ] church: teach the Wind Spell, and the chalkguard reference
+- - [ ] Must somehow make some exception to the interior weather rule, or else send her outside to learn it.
+- - - Climb to the belfry?
 - - [ ] Some kind of excuse to dilly dally outside the church, so the ghosts can catch you
 - - [ ] forest: challenges
 - - [ ] forest: Song of Blooming
 - - [ ] forest: Beehive.
 By the rabbit?
+- - [ ] The Exciting Conclusion.
+Can we do the actual werewolf fight?
 - [ ] Graphics.
 - - [ ] Village interiors
 - - [ ] Church